AwpData/Car-Truck-demo-program/README.md

 # Car-Truck-demo-program
-Does actions to cars and cars like setting speeds, turning them, and opening their trunks/tailgates.
+Does actions to cars and cars like setting speeds, starting/stopping them, turning them, and opening their trunks/tailgates.

 Coming Soon: Unique License Plates, Limited truck speeds